Miltage/tubular/README.md

 Inspired by http://neave.tv/

-Uses the YouTube API to load random videos,
+Uses the YouTube API to load random videos.

 Click to switch channels.